Complete your application successfully using these job application tips and the practical application checklist.

 1. Have the right documents with you

-You need a copy of your latest resume, your job reference list, your social security card, addresses and contact numbers of previous employers and salary details to complete the job application properly.
+You need a copy of your latest resume, your job reference list, the job posting or description, your social security card, addresses and contact numbers of previous employers and salary details to complete the job application properly.

 2. Read the instructions carefully

-Take the time to read all the instructions and briefly review the full application before you start to fill it out.
+Almost half of all job applicants don't follow the directions.
+Take the time to read all the instructions and review the full application before you start to fill it out.
 This prevents repeating information or putting it in the wrong place.

 4. Make sure your employment history is correct